-While you may think it's all "just soap," regular liquid dish soap and dishwasher tablets (and hand soap, and laundry detergent, and shampoo for that matter) are designed to perform very specific jobs under very specific conditions, and, therefore, cannot be used interchangeably.
+While you may think it's all "just soap," the fact is, all of the soaps in your household (regular liquid dish soap, dishwasher tablets, hand soap, laundry detergent, and even shampoo) are designed to perform very specific jobs under very specific conditions, and, therefore, should not be used interchangeably.

-Simply put: NO!
-While both regular liquid dish soap and dishwasher tablets or detergent both get you the same end result (clean dishes), these products work very differently to get the job done.
+Unless you want to break out your galoshes, don't substitute liquid dish soap for soap that's meant for the dishwasher.
+While both regular liquid dish soap and dishwasher tablets or detergent will get you clean dishes these products work very differently in getting the job done.

 For example, did you know that the detergent and tablets designed to go in your dishwasher don't produce any suds?
 That's the polar opposite of your regular liquid dish soap, isn't it?